-Digital sociology focuses on culture as it plays out in the vast, expanding, power-laden and complex textual and media environments that have taken shape in the last few decades.
-The object of analysis is culture as it is re-written digitally in settings such as cities, cafes, airports, streets, shops, museums, parks, clinics, offices or living rooms, and in the transient social publics of news, entertainment and social networking environments such as Twitter, Instagram, LiveJournal, YouTube, LinkedIn or Weibo.
-The methods of digital sociology vary widely, but nearly all involve using or making software to generate, capture, organise, share, filter, search or sort data (hyperlinks, messages, transactions, text, images) (Lupton, 2012).
-Digital social researchers seek to learn about the coherence, modes of thought and value, practices, materials and forms of contemporary experience distributed in space and time.
-They are especially concerned today with the emergence of what recent observers have called 'a massive, culturally saturated feedback loop' (Schutt and O’Neil, 2013: 5) between what people do and what they see.
-In this 'culturally saturated feedback loop,' none of the objects, techniques and subjects of digital sociology are coherent, well-understood or stable.
+Digital sociology focuses on culture as it plays out in the vast, expanding, power-laden and complex media environments of the last few decades.
+In these media environments, feedback loops running between devices and social practices constantly re-define culture.
+Culture – that which is lived in places such as cities, cafes, airports, streets, shops, museums, parks, clinics, offices or living rooms – is rapidly rewoven by transient device-specificplay of signals passing through news, entertainment, advertising and social networking platforms such as Twitter, Instagram, LiveJournal, YouTube, LinkedIn or Weibo.
+Digital sociology addresses the problem of how to make sense of the signals generated, captured, organised, shared, and constantly sorted in form of hyperlinks, messages, transactions, text, and images flowing across media platforms by people living with and through digital devices (Lupton, 2012).
+Digital social researchers seek to learn about the coherence, modes of thought and value, practices, materials and forms of contemporary experience and social action as they are drawn into what recent observers have called 'a massive, culturally saturated feedback loop' (Schutt and O’Neil, 2013: 5) interlacing what people do and what they experience.
+None of the devices, practices and subjects of this form of the social are coherent, well-understood or stable.
+Indeed, these feedback loops predicate constant processing, adjustment, realignment, transformation, variation and mutation in social worlds.
+Amidst this targetting of transformation, much hinges on interactions in what we might call, following (Ruppert et al., 2013), the field of devices.
+The field of devices is a complex weave of technical elements, more or less connected to each other through relations of contact and contest, convergence and divergence, similarity, imitation and variation.
+It is inhabited by people who react to, who experience and are affected by durable and transient calls to order their actions with and through devices.

-While digital sociology draws on methods such as ethnography, rhetorical, discourse and visual analysis, new skills and digital tools, borrowed or copied from domains of statistics, software development, hacking, graphic design, audio, video and photographic recording and editing constantly come into play with lesser or greater relevance.
-Social research in such settings, as Noortje Marres notes, 'becomes noticeably a distributed accomplishment: online platforms, users, devices and informational practices actively contribute to the performance of digital social research' (Marres, 2012: 139). feedback loop in a variety of ways. digital The subject who researches, the social researcher, is affected by this
+While digital sociology draws on well-established methods such as ethnography, rhetorical, discourse and visual analysis, in the analysis of device-specific transformations in culture new skills and digital tools, borrowed or copied from domains of statistics, software development, hacking, graphic design, audio, video and photographic recording and predictive modelling – that is, from the media-textual environments of contemporary culture themselves – must come into play, with lesser or greater relevance.
+Social research in such settings, as Noortje Marres notes, 'becomes noticeably a distributed accomplishment: online platforms, users, devices and informational practices actively contribute to the performance of digital social research' (Marres, 2012: 139).
+Given that the sociology of contemporary culture relies on the field of devices, the critical question is: how it will participate?